johnsosoka/site-johnsosoka-com/README.md

 ### Resources Provisioned

-- CloudFront distributions for "www", "root", and "stage" subdomains
+- CloudFront distributions for "www", "root", and "stage" domains
 - S3 buckets for the www, root, and staging websites
 - IAM user with deployer access and permissions (Used for GitHub Actions CO/CD)
 - Route53 records for mapping subdomains to CloudFront distributions